bytesatwork/bytewiki/docs/source/firststart.rst

 ..
 Hint::  Follow the link for additional information about "apt": https://help.ubuntu.com/community/AptGet/Howto

+..
+Note:: byteDEVKIT < V1.2: If you are using a LAN switch (hub) with no 1 GbE support see :ref:`stm32mp1-ethernet`.

 1. Connect the embedded device's ethernet to your LAN
 2. Run: :guilabel:`apt-get update`